 Total Manufacturing Overhead = Fixed Manufacturing Overhead + Variable Manufacturing Overheads

 Example of Absorption Costing

-We have the following information relating to ABC Ltd and we need to calculate the product cost using absorption costing method:
+We have the following information relating to ABC Ltd, and we need to calculate the product cost using the absorption costing method:

 - Manufactured Units – 4000

 Total Product Cost = Total Direct Cost + Total Manufacturing Overheads